 GeneCards Summary for HIST1H2BE Gene

 HIST1H2BE (Histone Cluster 1 H2B Family Member E) is a Protein Coding gene.
-Among its related pathways are Packaging Of Telomere Ends and Cellular Senescence.
-GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BI.
+Among its related pathways are Mitotic Prophase and Meiosis.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST1H2BF.